 You will probably have had hiccups (also known as hiccoughs) at some time.
 They can be annoying but are not usually serious and typically go away after a while.
-If hiccups go on for longer than two days, they are considered ‘persistent’ or long-lasting, and can interfere with eating and sleeping.
+If hiccups go on for longer than 2 days, they are considered ‘persistent’ or long-lasting, and can interfere with eating and sleeping.

 How hiccups occur